-- The removal of non-cash items (e.g. depreciation/amortisation, provision releases/additions) reported within the statutory accounts as these are not part of operating costs within the RRP - An adjustment to fully reflect the costs relating to Excluded Services which are included in the statutory accounts operational cost figure but do not form part of the Totex figure in the RRP 2.1 table. - The inclusion of cash spend against provisions (e.g. environmental provision utilisation) and any cash costs charged directly to exceptional items in the accounts - Adjusting for capital contributions received for new connections these are included within turnover in the IFRS accounts (in line with IFRIC18) - The exclusion of GSOP payments as these do not form part of Totex.
-This has also impacted previous years reconciliations following the restatement of PCFM Totex figures to remove these costs.

-Reconciling items specifically in respect of the atypical events which are included in the Statutory Accounts but have been excluded from the RRP.
-Please see below

-- The removal of costs associated with the Grenfell tower investigation and public enquiry as these do not form part of the normal course of operating a GDN. - The exclusion of costs associated with high rise building recovery programme incurred over 2018/19 and prior year have been excluded from the 2018/19 submission, as these have been treated as atypical. - The removal of costs associated with the amounts committed to be paid to the Energy Savings Trust in support of its important ongoing work have been excluded from the 2018/19 submission, as these have been treated as atypical. - The exclusion of costs in relation to the establishment of a community fund to support customers in vulnerable areas. - The removal of costs driven by the separation of Cadent from National Grid (e.g. Information Systems, re-branding) which appear as exceptional costs within the Statutory Accounts but have been excluded from the RRP. - The removal of costs such as the legal fines from the HSE and the charitable donation to National Energy Action (agreed with Ofgem) form part of the opex within the statutory accounts but are excluded from our RRP opex submission - Pension costs in respect of the pension deficit recovery plan payment, which we have split between Established and Incremental.
+- The removal of non-cash items (e.g. depreciation/amortisation, provision releases/additions) reported within the statutory accounts as these are not part of operating costs within the RRP. - An adjustment to fully reflect the costs relating to Excluded Services which are included in the statutory accounts operational cost figure but do not form part of the Totex figure in the RRP 2.1 table. - The inclusion of cash spend against provisions (e.g. environmental provision utilisation) and any cash costs charged directly to exceptional items in the accounts. - Adjusting for capital contributions received for new connections these are included within turnover in the IFRS accounts (in line with IFRS15). - The exclusion of GSOP payments as these do not form part of Totex. - Adjusting for leases previously deemed operating but now under the new IFRS16 standard are capitalised as a Right of Use Asset. - Reconciling items specifically in respect of the atypical events which are included in the Statutory Accounts but have been excluded from the RRP.
+Please see below - The removal of costs associated with the Grenfell tower investigation and public enquiry as these do not form part of the normal course of operating a GDN. - The exclusion of costs associated with high rise building recovery programme incurred over 2018/19 and prior year have been excluded from the 2018/19 figures, as these have been treated as atypical. - The removal of costs associated with the amounts committed to be paid to the Energy Savings Trust in support of its important ongoing work have been excluded from the 2018/19 submission, as these have been treated as atypical. - The exclusion of costs in relation to the establishment of a community fund to support customers in vulnerable areas. - The removal of costs driven by the separation of Cadent from National Grid (e.g. Information Systems, re-branding) which appear as exceptional costs within the Statutory Accounts but have been excluded from the RRP. - The removal of costs such as the legal fines from the HSE and the charitable donation to National Energy Action (agreed with Ofgem) form part of the opex within the statutory accounts but are excluded from our RRP opex submission

+- Pension costs in respect of the pension deficit recovery plan payment, which we have split between Established and Incremental.
 These are reported in RRP total expenditure incurred figure but not in the Statutory Accounts operational costs.
-Note the pension fund was sectionalised 1 January 2017 and therefore only applicable to 2018. - 'Non controllable costs' as reported in table 3.1 of the RRP which include costs such as Network Rates, National Transmission System (NTS) exit costs, Shrinkage - these form part of statutory costs but are excluded from totex. - Output incentives We have selected t+2 for the year of taxation for all output incentives.
-Strictly the licence uses the t0 tax rate for the exit capacity incentive, however it is collected and taxed in t+2 and thus t+2 has been selected to give the correct post tax incentive value for the RORE calculation. - Innovation Given the projects are not network specific they are allocated to networks based on supply points consistent with previous RRP submissions.
+Note the pension fund was sectionalised 1 January 2017 and therefore only applicable to 2018 and beyond. - Non controllable costs' as reported in table 3.1 of the RRP which include costs such as Network Rates, National Transmission System (NTS) exit costs, Shrinkage - these form part of statutory costs but are excluded from totex.